 TERM LIFE INSURANCE

 Or let’s say you’re 30 and plan to have kids soon.
-In that case, signing up for a 30-year policy would lock in your premiums for the next 30 years.
+In that case, signing up for a 30-year policy would lock in your insurance premiums for the next 30 years.
 At 59, you would be paying the same amount per month as you did at age 30.

 WHOLE LIFE INSURANCE